 After three years of running my site, I knew it was time to be part of the action.
-The funny thing about it is that I waited until after I moved to LA to do so.
-I know you can’t just show up in New York City during fashion week, flash some of the designer’s clothes and expect to sit front row at the hottest shows of the season.
-So I did some research and starting planning.
-As a first timer, I would say my NYFW experience was fabulous, and here’s how I did it.
+The funny thing is that I waited until after I’d moved to LA to do so.
+I know you can’t just show up in New York City during Fashion Week, flash some designer clothes, and expect to sit front row at the hottest shows of the season.
+So, I did some research and starting planning.
+As a first-timer, I’d say my NYFW experience was fabulous.
+Here’s how I did it.

-Let me first start off by saying that attending New York fashion week as a blogger or influencer isn’t all glamorous; it’s actually a lot of work.
-Unlike in the past when all the shows were centralized under “the tents” in Bryant Park, the shows now take place all over the city.
-Don’t get me wrong, it’s still amazing, but be prepared to have multiple changes of clothes, sore feet, and be a little exhausted by the end of the week.
+Let me start off by saying that attending New York Fashion Week as a blogger or influencer isn’t all glamorous; it’s actually a lot of work.
+Unlike in the past, when all the shows were centralized under “the tents” in Bryant Park, shows now take place all over the city.
+Don’t get me wrong—it’s still amazing.
+But be prepared to have multiple changes of clothes, deal with sore feet, and be a little exhausted by the end of the week.

-There are three things to consider when planning your trip to New York Fashion Week: where to stay, what shows and parties to attend, and which Brand/PR companies should you contact for collaborations.
+There are three things to consider when planning your trip to New York Fashion Week: (1) where to stay, (2) what shows and parties to attend, and (3) which brand/PR companies you should contact for collaborations.

-After living in New York City for 11 years I acquired a lot of friends, so luckily for me, I don’t have a problem finding a place to stay.
-If you’re traveling from out of town, a hotel is probably going to be your best bet.
-Let me warn you that they can get expensive.
-I recommend reaching out to boutique hotels to see if they would like to host you during fashion week.
-In return, you can offer them a blog post or Instagram photos and stories as compensation for your stay.
+Living in New York City for 11 years I acquired a lot of friends, so luckily for me, I don’t have trouble finding a place to stay.
+If you’re traveling from out of town, a hotel is probably going to be your best bet; however, let me warn you that they can get expensive.
+I recommend reaching out to boutique hotels who might be willing to host you during Fashion Week.
+In return, you can offer them a blog post or Instagram photos/stories as compensation for your stay.

-If you know another blogger to share a room with, you can now offer the hotel double the exposure from both of your accounts.
-Since most influencers are doing this, be prepared to hear plenty of No’s, so reach out to as many hotels as possible.
-Assuming you aren’t staying in the same neighborhood as the shows (most were in Tribeca & West Village last FW), I recommend anywhere from the Financial District to Chelsea, to provide convenient access to the action.
+If you know another blogger with whom you can share a room, you can now offer the hotel double the exposure from both of your accounts.
+Since most influencers will also be trying this, be prepared to hear plenty of noes and reach out to as many hotels as possible.
+Assuming you aren’t staying in the same neighborhood as the shows (most were in Tribeca & West Village last FW), I recommend staying anywhere from the Financial District to Chelsea, to provide convenient access to the action.

-Like I said before you can’t just show up in New York expecting to get tickets to Fashion Week shows.
+Like I said before, you can’t just show up in New York expecting to get tickets to Fashion Week shows.
 You need to start your research about one month prior.
-Then start reaching out to PR agencies approximately 2 weeks before show date to request tickets.
+Reach out to PR agencies approximately two weeks before a show date to request tickets.
 Don’t make the same mistake I did and reach out too early.
-Since guest lists aren’t finalized until to a few days before the show, if you email too soon you’ll have to do more follow up as your email will likely be at the bottom of their list.
+Since guest lists aren’t finalized until a few days before the show, emailing too soon can leave you having to do more follow up, as your email will likely be at the bottom of the stack.

-If you don’t have a massive following, it might be difficult to get into the well-known designer shows, but that’s okay.
+If you don’t have a massive following, it might be difficult to get into the well-known designer shows, but that’s OK.
 Emerging and up-and-coming designers will be happy to have you viewing their collection.
-You can reach out to a few of the large PR companies like La Force, KCD, and PR Consultants and let them know you would like to “support” some of their clients by attending shows and offering social media coverage for the collection.
+Reach out to a few large PR companies like La Force, KCD, and PR Consultants and let them know you would like to “support” some of their clients by attending shows and offering social media coverage for the collection.

-Alternatively, if you don’t have time to do research, you can take the easy way out as I did.
+Alternatively, if you don’t have time to research, take the easy way out as I did.
 I purchased Julie Solomon’ s NYFW guide, and it was filled with tons of contacts and valuable information that saved me so much time.
-(FYI I’m not getting affiliate sales for mentioning this guide, it was actually very helpful!)
+(FYI, I’m not receiving affiliate sales for mentioning this guide; it was actually very helpful!)

-If you don’t get invited to the shows you were hoping for, don’t worry!
+If you don’t receive an invite to the shows you were hoping for, don’t worry!
 Many bloggers accept invitations to shows that they can’t attend.
-So join the Reward Style Facebook group during fashion week, and you will find bloggers offering up their tickets.
-The same goes for you, if you’re unable to attend a show put it up in the group for someone else who can go in your place.
+Join the Reward Style Facebook group during Fashion Week, and you will find bloggers offering up their tickets.
+Likewise, if you’re unable to attend a show, post your tickets in the group so someone else can go in your place.

 PR & Brands

 As a blogger, seeing amazing shows isn’t the only reason to attend NYFW.
-Since the majority of PR companies are located in New York City, take advantage of the time while you’re there and set up meetings with them.
-I did some research to find new agencies and reached out to PR companies who represent the brands I’ve collaborated with in the past.
-During these meetings, take advantage of this time to talk about current projects and possible future collaborations.
+The majority of PR companies are located in New York City, so take advantage of the time you’re there and set up meetings with them.
+I did some research to find new agencies and reached out to PR companies who represent brands I’ve collaborated with in the past.
+During meetings, take advantage of the opportunity to talk about current projects and possible future collaborations.
 Plus, these agencies throw great brand events and may extend an invitation to you.

 - Wear stylish but comfortable shoes.
-You will be doing more walking then you are probably used to.
+You probably will be doing more walking than you are used to.

 - Be prepared for longer than usual Uber wait times.

 - Bring an extra cell phone battery or portable charger.
-You’ll be taking lots of photos and video, and the last thing you need is for your phone to die!
+You’ll be taking lots of photos and videos, and the last thing you need is for your phone to die!

 - Stay hydrated!
-All the running around and cocktails, you may forget to drink water which will end up showing through on your skin.
+After all the running around and cocktails, you may forget to drink water, which will end up showing through on your skin.

-- Don’t forget to have Fun.
-With all the stress and preparation, remember the fashion show only last 12 minutes, so take it all in.
+- Don’t forget to have fun.
+Remember each fashion show only lasts 12 minutes, so take it all in!

 Subscribe for a monthly newsletter and never miss a Busy Wife moment!